harrystech/arthur-redshift-etl/INSTALL.md

 #### Spark

 **NOTE** Using Spark to extract data has been deprecated -- use Sqoop in an EMR cluster instead.

-Install Spark if you'd like to be able to test jobs on your local machine.
-On a Mac, simply use `brew install apache-spark`.

-Our ETL code base includes everything to run the ETL in a Spark cluster on AWS using [Amazon EMR](https://aws.amazon.com/elasticmapreduce/) so that local testing may be less important to you.
-Running it locally offers shorter development cycles while running it in AWS means less network activity (going in and out of your VPC).

 #### Drivers (JAR files)